confluentinc/examples/multiregion/docs/multiregion.rst

 |Multi-region Architecture|

-Here are some relevant configuration parameters:
+Here are some relevant configuration parameters at different component levels:

 Broker
 ~~~~~~